George-ILMF/card-generator/README.md

 # card-generator
-Web application that generates a bank card image/preview based on inputted information
+Node based web application that generates a bank card image/preview based on inputted information

 How to run:
 Clone the repository, run npm install, run node generator.js